 Pay attention to the sound quality.
 Some cameras provide a stereo sound recording, and some have a port available for an external mic, which is even better.

 Your Selection is Too Expensive For Me… Any Other Options?

-The point and shoot cameras listed here are the best quality options in 2018.
+The point and shoot cameras listed here are some of the best quality options in 2020.
 That said, I understand that some of the prices may be a little steep, I encourage you to check out my camera selections organized by price:

 How Did You Choose Your Top Pick?

 My top pick is the point and shoot camera that I feel offers the best value for money.
 It’s not the cheapest, not the most expensive, but something in the middle, providing great features, great image quality and numerous functionalities, for a price that is justified.
 I feel that the Sony Cyber-Shot DSC-RX100 III is a good choice.

 Of course, my top pick is also a subjective opinion that may or may not suit you, that’s why I am showing you 6 cameras for you to choose from and not only that top pick!

 That’s it for this guide on the best point and shoot digital cameras of 2020.
 I did my best to select great cameras that will give you full satisfaction.
 I hope that the guide on how to choose your camera was useful and helpful to you.
 Follow the advice on this page and you will be able to choose the perfect camera for your needs!